ingridleiria/digital-cv/README.md

 # Professional Appointments
 ## Research Experience
-2020 – (Ongoing):
+10/2020 – 05/2021:
  <strong>Research Assistant, Korean Development Institute <a href="https://kdischool.ac.kr/" taget="_blank">(KDI)</a> School of Public Policy and Management</strong>:
-Currently working on a project led by Prof. Ph.D.
+Project led by Prof. Ph.D.
 Joshua Merfeld (KDI School) and Prof. Ph.D.
 Jonathan Morduch (New York University).
 This position consists of working with raw survey data related to household expenditures, consumption, and poverty in rural India using statistical software (STATA) to create detailed panel data set.

 ## Other Professional Experience
 2014 – 2017:
 <strong>Administrative Analyst, HT Micron Semiconductors SA</strong>:
-Working in the facilities management area making purchase orders, contact with suppliers, contract negotiation, budget meetings, meeting organization, and writing and training colleagues on the company internal procedures, generate weekly reports, organize and participate in team meetings.
+Active in the facilities management area, making purchase orders, contact with suppliers, contract negotiation, budget meetings, meeting organization, and writing and training colleagues on the company internal procedures, generate weekly reports, organize and participate in team meetings.

 2013 – 2014:
 <strong>Administrative Assistant, HT Micron Semiconductors SA</strong>:
-Working as an assistant of the administrative area, working in the facilities management area, making purchase orders, and contact with suppliers.
+Active in the administrative area, working in the facilities management area, making purchase orders, and contact with suppliers.

 # Research Activities
 ## Articles